Pilgrimage Kumano Kodo: Our Japanese Hiking Adventure Part 1

 Our TIP: More or less by accident, we discovered further back on page suggestions of Google an inconspicuous website, that turned out to be a true treasure for planning our trip: Kumano – Travel.
 Bull’s-eye!

-3. Which Hiking Route to Choose for a 3 to 4 days hike?
+Chose Your Hiking Routes for 3 to 4 days

 We decided for the Nakahechi Route, “The Imperial Route to Kumano”, that was most matching to our conditions and time frames.. well at least we thought it will.
 Already since the 10th century AD the tradition of making a pilgrimage started by the Japanese Imperial ancestors.
 The Nakahechi Route starts in Kii-Tanabe heading East via Takijiri-Oji, Takahara, Hongu, Yunomine Onsen to Nachi with an altitude difference of up to 800 meters.
 A challenge, undoubtedly but a nature trip we were very much looking forward to it.